pvlib/pvlib-python/paper/paper.md

 repository.  pvlib python's source code is made freely available under the permissive BSD-3 license.

-Here we present an update on pvlib python, describing capability and community development since our 2018 publication [@pvlibjoss2018].
+Here we (the project's core developers) present an update on pvlib python, describing capability and community development since our 2018 publication [@pvlibjoss2018].

 # Statement of need